K--RFI - Fisheye Night Sky Imager Housing Design and Build

 Buyer not available

-The Department of the Interior, through the National Park Service, is seeking qualified contractors for the replacement of concrete at residential houses 6, 5, and 4 at the Navajo National Monument in Arizona.
-The project requires contractors to provide labor, materials, supervision, and equipment, with a performance period from April 30, 2025, to September 30, 2025.
+The Department of the Interior, through the National Park Service, is seeking qualified contractors for the replacement of concrete at residential houses 6, 5, and 4 located at the Navajo National Monument in Arizona.
+The project requires contractors to provide labor, materials, supervision, and equipment, with a performance period scheduled from April 30, 2025, to September 30, 2025.
 This initiative is part of the government's efforts to maintain and improve residential structures within national parks, emphasizing the importance of quality construction services.
-Proposals are due by April 16, 2025, at 5:00 PM EDT, and interested parties must contact Jessica Owens at jessicaowens@nps.gov or 720-450-2184 for further inquiries, while a mandatory site visit is scheduled for April 7, 2025, at 10:00 AM MST.
+Proposals are due by May 1, 2025, at 1700 EDT, and interested parties should contact Jessica Owens at jessicaowens@nps.gov or 720-450-2184 for further information.

 Buyer not available